The Best YouTube Channels to Learn to Code for Free

 Short for Level Up Tutorials, LevelUpTuts began in 2013 as a free educational resource for people learning web development.
 Along with his friend Ben Schaaf, Scott Tolinski started the channel after he suffered an injury while breakdancing and had plenty of time to kill inside.

-The channel includes several series, and most videos don't run over 10 minutes.
+The channel includes several series; most videos don't run over 10 minutes.
 Viewers can make their way through the "Meteor 1.4 + React for Everyone" series in five parts, along with many similar video collections.

 LevelUpTuts also runs paid programs with advanced video tutorials in topics like code automation in GitHub, testing with Cypress, and animating React with Framer Motion.